omerbsezer/Fast-Kubernetes/Meshery/kanvas-wordpress-mysql-persistentvolume.md

-# Deploying WordPress and MySQL with Persistent Volumes with Meshery
+# LAB: Deploying WordPress and MySQL with Persistent Volumes with Meshery

 Deploy a WordPress site and a MySQL database with Persistent Volumes using Meshery Playground in an interactive live cluster environment